 I would like then to update my proposal to reflect that conclusion by making the “implication” feature even weaker:

-imply).
+It should not be possible to import imply (one can still import and then imply).
 Importing and then implying values is hardly a common use-case for anything other than type-classes.

-- Definitely no context bounds, or at least detach the concept completely from “implicit” and associate it with the new type-class constructs.
+Definitely no context bounds, or at least detach the concept completely from “implicit” and associate it with the new type-class constructs.

-- Do not allow for implied parameters with type-parameters (which is a bit of an irregularity, so I’m not entirely sold on that).
+Do not allow for implied parameters with type-parameters (which is a bit of an irregularity, so I’m not entirely sold on that).